 Vice President Snowden informed the Board that speakers have been identified for the diversity session and the graduate and professional schools luncheon at the 2016 Annual Meeting.

 Vice President Snowden updated the Board on discussions within the access and equity committees and caucuses regarding their external efficacy and how they might get involved in navigating larger issues of diversity on campus.
-She noted that the Board and the AACRAO office should help support these committees and caucuses to better position themselves for broader engagement outside the association.
+She noted that the Board and the AACRAO office should help support these committees and caucuses to better position themselves for broader engagement outside the Association.

-President Elect
+President-elect

-President Elect Kyle reported that the core competencies were meant to serve as a foundation for future development, and encouraged the Board to continue thinking critically about future developments to the document.
+President-elect Kyle reported that the core competencies were meant to serve as a foundation for future development, and encouraged the Board to continue thinking critically about future developments to the document.

-President Elect Kyle also informed the Board about what he had in mind for meeting dates in 2016 through the 2017 Annual Meeting, but has not made any final decisions.
+President-elect Kyle also informed the Board about what he had in mind for meeting dates in 2016 through the 2017 Annual Meeting, but has not made any final decisions.

 Past President

-Past President Myers reported that the Awards nominations period closed and that the Awards Committee met and made recommendations to the Board for the recipients of the Distinguished Service Award, the Thomas Bilger Award, and the Emerging Leader Award.
-The Awards Committee did not make any recommendations for the Ockerman State and Regional Award, nor the Award for Excellence in International Education.
+Past President Myers reported that the awards nominations period closed and that the Awards Committee met and made recommendations to the Board for the recipients of the Distinguished Service Award, the Thomas Bilger Award, and the Emerging Leader Award.
+The Awards Committee did not make any recommendations for the Ockerman State and Regional Award nor the Award for Excellence in International Education.

 MOTION 2015.12.04 – It was duly moved and seconded that the Board award the Distinguished Service Award to Glenn Munson of the University of Memphis (retired) and Sue Van Voorhis of the University of Minnesota-Twin Cities.
 APPROVED

-Board-Elect Member Lara Medley excused herself from deliberations related to Motion 2015.12.05.
+Board-elect Member Lara Medley absented herself from deliberations related to Motion 2015.12.05.

 MOTION 2015.12.05 – It was duly moved and seconded that the Board award the Thomas Bilger Award to Lara Medley of the Colorado School of Mines.
 APPROVED